 Giving the fact that Facebook is the biggest social platform this is a great solution for amazing results for retargeting.

 Another channel available for remarketing strategy is Google Adwords.
+They have many types such as dynamic remarketing for apps.
 For a complete step by step guide you can check the Official Support Page:

 - Generate Google Remarketing Code for your app.
 Go to Google Adwords -> Start Now -> Shared Library -> Audiences -> Set Up Remarketing -> Add email ID.

 - Add Remarketing Code to the app.
 Add the code to all desired layouts in order to reach user’s attention.

 - Create a Remarketing List.
 Go to Adwords account (it’s easy to make one) -> Shared Library -> Audiences -> Add Remarketing List -> Name The List -> Define Remarketing Condition -> Click Save.

 - Create Ad.
 Finally, you get to create your ad.
 Again, in Google Adwords account -> Add Campaign -> Campaign Name -> Select Remarketing -> Select Budget -> Targeting Parameters -> Save.

 - Wait a couple of hours to be active.

 Google Adwords is an important platform to consider because it makes all very easy to promote apps because you can link Adwords Account to Google Play Developer Console.
 It can be used for both, Android apps and iOS apps.
 It is a wise method to increase engagement because it targets especially people who didn’t use your app recently and people who took specific actions within your app.